davdar/maam/writeup/pldi15.markdown

 int-if0-E : AVal → 𝒫(Bool)
 int-if0-E(v) := { true | 0 ∈ v } ∪ { false | [-] ∈ v ∨ [+] ∈ v }
 ``````````````````````````````````````````````````
-Introduction and elimination for `Clo` is identical to the concrete domain.
+Introduction and elimination for `AClo` is identical to the concrete domain.

 The abstract `δ` operator is defined:
 `````indent```````````````````````````````````````